trptcolin/parade/README.md

-> **slides** and **section** are exactly the same, however you may choose to use one over the other depending of you are mentioning a specific file of slides or a directory which could contain another `showoff` or be considered a section.
+> **slides** and **section** are exactly the same, however you may choose to use one over the other depending of you are mentioning a specific file of slides or a directory which could contain another `parade` or be considered a section.

 You can so define sub sections with a title and slides or additional sections.